 Calcium hydroxyapatite is a substance found naturally in human bones.
 It is a mineral-like compound and one of the heavier derma fillers.
 This particular filler treatment is generally used for deep crevices and creases.

 Hyaluronic acid is a natural substance that exists in the human body.
 It can be found in connective and skin tissue and cartilage.
 It is extracted, reformulated and then offered as a derma filler.
-It is a popular choice because of its compatibility.
+Popular choice because of its compatibility.